I Ramble For Way Too Long About Magical Tetris Challenge (GBC, 1998) And Also Give A Comprehensive Guide To The Game

 Another GBC-exclusive mode, and thankfully this one is a lot easier to explain.
 You begin with a handful of garbage lines on your board -- the top of a tower -- and every time the clock on the right fills up, one line of the tower gets pushed onto the bottom of the board as soon as you place a piece that doesn't clear any lines.
 If you clear all the garbage lines off the board, the next piece you place will cause the clock to skip to the end and immediately advance the tower one row.
 At the very bottom of the tower is a keyhole block; you win as soon as you clear it.

 In singleplayer mode, the height of the tower depends on the difficulty that you play.
-Easy towers are 19 rows tall; Normal towers are 25 extra rows; Hard towers are 43 rows.
+Easy towers are 19 rows tall; Normal towers are 25 rows; Hard towers are 43 rows.
+In Quest mode, towers are 19 rows tall regardless of difficulty.
 No matter what difficulty you play, the first 7 rows of the tower will initially be on your board.

 There is one exclusive mechanic to this mode -- the Shot Block.*This is the name given in the instruction manual.
 I prefer to call it the Gun Piece,^(patent pending) though..
 It is a 1x2 metal block, appears rarely, and whenever it enters play, gravity immediately lowers to the minimum for as long as you have control of the piece.
-Whenever you rotate the Gun Piece, instead of rotating, it shoots one block at your stack in the column that the Gun Piece is in.
-Lines you clear with the Gun Piece immediately disappear*These actually count for combo lines, so you can get some stupid high combos with this., however the Gun Piece itself disappears as soon as you place it, and it cannot clear lines.
+Whenever you rotate the Shot Block, instead of rotating, it shoots one block at your stack in the column that the piece is in.
+Lines you clear with the shot blocks immediately disappear*These actually count for combo lines, so you can get some stupid high combos with this., but the piece itself disappears as soon as you place it, and it cannot clear lines.

 Target Tetris

 Other than that, the only other thing to note is that the stages you play depend on your difficulty There are a total of 135 stages on the cartridge, but each mode only has up to 50 puzzles assigned to it.
 Easy has you play stages 1 through 50; Normal has stages 51 through 100; and Hard has stages 101 through 135.
-In 1P mode, you play every stage of the chosen difficulty in order; in Quest Mode, you are given one random*I believe there's actually only a few hand-picked possibilities per difficulty, but I don't know what they are.
-All the stages might still be in play, I still haven't tested it. stage out of the entire difficulty group that you must clear.
+In 1P mode, you play every stage of the chosen difficulty in order, with the ability to replay already cleared stages with Select + D-Pad.
+In Quest Mode, you are given one stage out of a pool of 16 from the difficulty group that you must clear.
+The stage pools are as follows:

 A lot of the earlier stages are simple packing puzzles, but the difficulty really ramps up in the Hard puzzles, which involve weird stacking behaviours, spins, red herrings, and then also Stage 120 being a reaction speed test.
-I could go on about each individual stage, but I find it a lot more fun to try and solve them yourself.
+I could go on about each individual stage, but I feel it would be a lot more fun to try and solve them yourself.

 I should warn you, however, to be very careful of Stage 120.
 You have to do a handful of simple spins with an L piece, which are easy in isolation.
 However, remember at the beginning when I said the lock delay for each piece is 30 frames total?
 In order to maneuver the piece to the bottom of the field, you have to take every movement as soon as it is available.
 If you hesitate even a little, you run out of lock delay extremely quickly, and you don't get to restart the stage since it's your one and only piece.
 Be very careful with this stage.